mattermost/docs/source/administration/config-settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The attribute in the AD/LDAP server used as a unique identifier in Mattermost.
 It should be an AD/LDAP attribute with a value that does not change.

-If a user's ID Attribute changes, a new Mattermost account (unassociated with the previous one) is created.
+If a user's ID attribute changes, a new Mattermost account (unassociated with the previous one) is created.
 To prevent this, it's recommended that a unique attribute such as ``objectGUID`` in Active Directory and ``entryUUID`` in LDAP be used instead.
 Before making any changes confirm with your LDAP provider whether these attributes are available in your environment.

 If you need to change this field after users have already logged in, use the `mattermost ldap idmigrate <https://about.mattermost.com/default-platform-ldap-idmigrate>`__ CLI tool.